The Chicago Theatre | FAQs

 By law, smoking in all areas of The Chicago Theatre is prohibited.
 You may smoke outside the theatre building; however, you must retain your ticket for admittance back into the building.
 If you have any questions regarding re-entry please speak with a guest services representative prior to exiting the venue.

 Box office.
 Monday-Friday from 12 p.m. – 6 p.m.
 CT, and closed on Saturday and Sunday.
 If an event starts before 1 p.m., the Box Office will open one hour before the event start time.
 If an event starts after 7 p.m., the Box Office will remain open one hour after the event start time.
 If a new event goes on sale prior to 12 p.m., the Box Office will open early.
 If an event takes place on Saturday or Sunday, the Box Office will open one hour before the event start time and will remain open one hour after the event start time for Will Call and tickets sales for that day’s event.
 If a new event goes on sale on Saturday, the Box Office will be open.
-On the first day of sale, tickets for concerts are not sold at the Box Office and may only be purchased on Ticketmaster (convenience fees apply).

 Children’s tickets.
 If you’re taking your little one who has reached their second birthday to an event at The Chicago Theatre, they are required to have a ticket.
 Note, for certain family events, kids who have reached their first birthday require a ticket.